Keaton Middleton

-Keaton Middleton (born February 10, 1998) is a Canadian professional ice hockey defenceman who plays for the Colorado Eagles in the American Hockey League (AHL) while under contract to the Colorado Avalanche of the National Hockey League (NHL).
+Keaton Middleton (born February 10, 1998) is a Canadian professional ice hockey defenceman for the Colorado Eagles of the American Hockey League (AHL) while under contract to the Colorado Avalanche of the National Hockey League (NHL).

 Playing career

 Junior

 Middleton played minor midget hockey with the Huron Perth Lakers of the ALLIANCE U16 league and the Stratford Cullitons of the Greater Ontario Junior Hockey League (GOJHL) before he was selected 50th overall in the 2014 OHL Priority Draft by the Saginaw Spirit.

 Agreeing to terms with the Spirit on April 26, 2014, Middleton began his major junior career in the 2014–15 season, posting 9 points through 61 regular season games.
-Following a second season developing as a physical presence on the blueline with the Spirit, Middleton was selected by the Toronto Maple Leafs in the fourth-round, 101st overall, of the 2016 NHL Entry Draft.
+Following a second season developing as a physical presence on the blueline with the Spirit, Middleton was selected by the Toronto Maple Leafs in the fourth-round, 101st overall, of the 2016 NHL entry draft.

 While with the Spirit in the OHL, Middleton was selected as team captain in his last two seasons of major junior hockey, increasing his offensive contributions while continuing show a physical edge.
-In his final junior season in 2017–18, Middleton established career best of 20 assists and 24 points to help Saginaw return to the playoffs.
+In his final junior season in the 2017–18 season, Middleton established career bests of 20 assists and 24 points to help Saginaw return to the playoffs.